Previously on ‘Failing Since 2012 S01E01‘, Dinker Charak, Founder of Roo Kids app, talked about the first few months of the startup. Now read on …

 So we created a sci-fi backstory and some interesting characters.
 We created a set of trading cards in which 40% of the cards were about the characters from our sci-fi backstory and 60% were about cool Physics stuff.
 See what we did there?
 Balance Users and Customers.
 We talked about the physics stuff to the parents.
 We talked about characters & sci-fi to the kids.
 They loved it and the kids absorbed the physics stuff too.

 These cards sold like proverbial hot cakes.
 We sold them in fairs, apartments, etc. If a kid played any of the cards games with us for even just 30 seconds, they would end up buying buy it!

 But, we could not replicate this success online.
 We could never sell them in quantities we would have loved to, without them being an online hit.
 And we just could not crack that.

-We recently added images form these trading cards as stickers in Roo Kids.
-You can read part of the backstory here.
+We recently added images from these trading cards as stickers in Roo Kids.

 Blog For Parents

 We were learning a lot about parenting and what kids liked.
-So we started writing articles around our learnings.
-We also added articles that were ‘Top 10’ like of lists, etc.
+So we started writing articles about our learnings.
+We also added articles that were ‘Top 10’ like lists, etc.

-We started getting requests for review by founders who were creating app for kids.
+We started getting requests for review by founders who were creating apps for kids.
 We decided to do it for free.
 This turned out to be a blessing in disguise for Roo Kids app.
-Without having to do any outreach, all kids app creators were find us and contacting us.
+Without having to do any outreach, all kids app creators were finding us and contacted us.

-We were getting to know what sorts of app are being created and how well they are doing.
+We were getting to know what sorts of apps are being created and how well they are doing.
 This became a very important learning and motivation for creating Roo Kids app.

-Almost till end of 2013, we churned out products & pivoted at rate of one every 2 months.
+Almost till the end of 2013, we churned out products & pivoted at a rate of one every 2 months.
 We blindly went where we got more users, registrations, interactions, page views, etc.